');

 About Sunnyside, WA

-Sunnyside is a mid-sized city in Washington with a population of 16,329 residents.
-The median household income is $53,350 per year, which is near the national average.
-The median age in Sunnyside is 27.2 years.
+Sunnyside is a mid-sized city located in Washington with a population of 16,329 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $53,350 per year, which is 29% below the national median of $75,149.
+The median age of 27.2 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in Sunnyside, WA